Policy on the Competitive Admission of Transfer Applicants

 The Georgia Institute of Technology is a top-10 public university determined to define the technological research university of the 21st century.
 Publicly funded and governed by the University System of Georgia, the Institute is committed to preparing students for global leadership, effectiveness and innovation.

 Consistent with its mission to improve the human condition in Georgia, the United States, and around the globe, Georgia Tech counts the diversity of its students among its greatest strengths and an integral component of its educational process and academic excellence.

-The undergraduate admissions process, which reflects the Institute’s educational mission and motto of Progress and Service, seeks to identify those applicants, who as individuals and as a group, will benefit from the campus learning environment, and thus enrich the entire student body.
+The undergraduate admissions process, which reflects the Institute’s strategic plan, seeks to identify those applicants, who as individuals and as a group, will benefit from the campus learning environment, and thus enrich the entire student body.

 The process is structured to build entering classes of students who will: